ewcloud/ewc-ansible-role-remote-desktop/CONTRIBUTING.md

 ### Contribution Flow

+>💡 The private upstream of this repository uses [GitLab CI](.gitlab-ci.yml) for automation.
+Changes merged into the main branch trigger the creation of new tag and auto-generated [CHANGELOG.md](./CHANGELOG.md) updates.

 On the contributors' side:
 1. Create a topic branch from the main brach to base your work on.
 2. Make commits of logical units (checkout